 Adapted from: Joseph Rufus Wofford, Director of Counseling Services, Charleston Southern University, Charleston Southern University, 9200, University Blvd., Charleston, SC 29423

-If you are in doubt about where to turn for assistance, please feel free to call the Personal Counseling Center at (805) 437-2088.
+If you are in doubt about where to turn for assistance, please feel free to call Counseling and Psychological Services at (805) 437-2088.

 The following links contain excellent articles and resources regarding stress and college students: